 Prayer is an essential part of our lives as believers, and we can use Scriptures on intercession as a powerful way to pray for those around us.
 Just think of where you would be if you did not have people in your life who prayed for you?

-This summer for the 4th of July, my family and I watched the fireworks in the heart of our city.
+One summer on the 4th of July, my family and I watched the fireworks in the heart of our city.
 We laid out a blanket near the riverbank of the downtown area, surrounded by tall buildings and sparkling streetlights.

 The evening air was filled with the electrifying light of the fireworks, shooting high above the bridge like brilliant colored confetti.

 Jesus is the Bridge who provided a way for us to reach God.
 Without Him, we would be forever lost in our sins, separated from precious communion with the Father.